 That gravel road leading up to the Highlander Center is symbolic of so many of these examples, for none of them was clean and easy research.
-They often challenged established political and cultural bases of power and developed new ways of doing research not readily accepted by established scientists.
+They often challenged established political and cultural bases of power and developed new ways of doing research not readily accepted by established social scientists.
 And the process of doing and using the research in making social change did not go off without problems and challenges.
 In many ways, the entire process traversed a path of loose gravel.
 And it is on that loose gravel that much of this book will concentrate.

-In contrast to the clean smooth pavement of traditional research portrayed in most research methods textbooks, real research in real communities that matters to real people does not follow the steps in the textbook.
-All of the projects mentioned earlier began with the needs of real people trying to understand what was happening to them and what they could do about it.
+From the outside, things may look more like pavement than gravel.
+All of these projects began with the needs of real people trying to understand what was happening to them and what they could do about it.
 In some cases the people themselves did the research.
 In other cases they enlisted skilled outsiders to assist them.
-And in every case the research served a goal-addressing a public health hazard, rebuilding a neighborhood, educating to combat discrimination, and achieving emotional health.
+But in every case the research served a goal-eliminating a public health hazard, rebuilding a neighborhood, educating to combat discrimination, and achieving emotional health.
 On the face of it, these research processes are not that different from traditional academic research.
-They all began with a practical question: Why are our livestock getting sick?
+They all began with a research question: Why are our livestock getting sick?
 How can we save our housing?
-How is drug abuse affecting our community?
+How do we reduce discrimination?
 Why do we feel emotionally unhealthy?
-Those practical questions had to be refined to make them researchable.
-But most importantly, the results had to be usable by community members, and this is where the research begins to differ from traditional academic research.
+Now, those questions had to be refined to actually make them researchable, and this is where the research began to differ from traditional academic research.
 In contrast to what academics call basic research, this form of research is often referred to as applied research.
-And it is in traversing the gully between basic and applied research that you first begin to notice that you are journeying on loose gravel.
+And it is in traversing the gully between basic and applied research that you first begin to notice that you are driving on gravel.

 What are the differences between basic and applied research?
 Applied research has historically been seen as research whose question comes from a practical problem that someone wants to solve.
 It typically involves working with some corporation, government, or other organization.
 Basic research has historically been seen as research with no immediate application, though of course having potential applications.
-In basic research the researchers are mostly in control of the research questions.
-10 Think of research testing HIV/AIDS drugs as applied research and research to map the human genome as basic research.
-HIV/AIDS drug research is directly tied to helping people with the disease or in danger of contracting it.
-Human genome research may have all kinds of benefits down the road, even potentially for treating HIV/AIDS, but the research is not driven by a specific practical concern.
+In basic research the researchers are mostly